apache/cordova-docs/docs/phonegap/file/fileerror/fileerror.md

 FileError
 ========

-A 'FileError' object is set on the FileWriter/FileReader error property when an error occurs.
+A 'FileError' object is set when an error occurs in any of the File API methods.

 Properties
 ----------